nhoughto5/PartyonHighStreet/src/posts/08-25-2017-second-blog/index.md

 ---
 path: '/second-post'
 title: 'Second Blog Post'
-summary: 'This is the second post'
+summary: 'This is the second news item'
 ---

 ###HEHEHEHEHEH

-This is a blog post!!
+This is a news post!!